pearcej/complex/_sources/EvolutionOfCooperation/Results.rst

 .. figure:: Figures/figure_13.1.png
     :align: center
-    :alt: "Figure 13.1: Average fitness (points scored per round of Prisoner’s Dilemma)"
+    :alt: "Figure 14.1: Average fitness (points scored per round of Prisoner’s Dilemma)"

-    Figure 13.1: Average fitness (points scored per round of Prisoner’s Dilemma)
+    Figure 14.1: Average fitness (points scored per round of Prisoner’s Dilemma)

-:ref:`Figure 13.1 <fig_avg_fit>` shows mean fitness over time (using the ``MeanFitness`` instrument from :ref:`Section 12.7 <12.7>`).
+:ref:`Figure 14.1 <EOC_fig_1>` shows mean fitness over time (using the ``MeanFitness`` instrument from :ref:`Section 13.7 <EVO_7>`).
 Initially mean fitness is 1, because when defectors face each other, they get only 1 point each per round.

 After about 500 time steps, mean fitness increases to nearly 3, which is what cooperators get when they face each other.
 However, as we suspected, this situation in unstable.
 Over the next 500 steps, mean fitness drops below 2, climbs back toward 3, and continues to oscillate.